gregorysjwright/main/PX425 High Performance Computing in Physics/readme.txt

 Each assignment is listed.
 THe assignment pdf, feedback received, original unedited code and modified code (phuqpe.zip) are in the zip files.
-There is also a report that can be found for each assignment in phuqpe.zip
+There is also a report that can be found for each assignment in phuqpe.zip.
+Assignment 1 is the exception since no original code file was provided to do the assignment.
+Mainly, the assignments would ask to optimise and parallelise source code that already solves some form of maths/physics problem sequentially.
+Coded in C.